WSU-Capstone-2017/GOMC-Website/README.md

 -	Database / Back-End Lead : Ahmed Taher
 -	QA / Documentation Lead : Muamer Besic

+### Terminonlogy

+There are a couple of terms that will appear in our commit history and comments that readers should be made aware of:
+- cwfh checking in to work from home
+- cwfr checking in to work from remote

-> This is version 2.1
+> This is version 2.2